 Students complete a Program of Study before they matriculate into their prospective programs.
-Template sequences for each degree program and certificates are provided for students who complete their program in two, three, or four years.
+Template sequences for each degree program and certificate are provided for students who complete their programs in two to four-and-a-half years.
 Using this template as a guide, the student develops a program of study with the collaboration of their advisor and the Office of Student Success, outlining the sequence in which he or she plans to take the courses for the selected program.

 The Program of Study is signed and approved by the student and the Office of Student Success.
 The signed document is kept on file in the Records Office and with the student's advisor.
 Students are also provided a digital copy via email and within their CAMS Student Portal.
-Students who deviate from their Program of Study are required to resubmit a Program of Study for the following reasons: change of degree, change of certificate(s), or change in length of time to complete the degree.
+Students who deviate from their Program of Study are required to resubmit a Program of Study for the following reasons: change of degree, change of certificate(s), change of campus, or change in length of time to complete the degree.
 A Program of Study is required to complete a student's academic file.